openvinotoolkit/openvino/docs/OV_Converter_UG/prepare_model/convert_model/Convert_Model_From_ONNX.md

 Converting an ONNX Model
 ########################

 This page provides instructions on model conversion from the ONNX format to the OpenVINO IR format.
-To use model conversion API, install OpenVINO Development Tools by following the :doc:`installation instructions <openvino_docs_install_guides_install_dev_tools>`.

 Model conversion process assumes you have an ONNX model that was directly downloaded from a public repository or converted from any framework that supports exporting to the ONNX format.